Info 3e, Redmond rideout bewley CATON - Turner Close info Window

 only son of Richard Redmond Caton of Binbrook and Bishop Norton, County Lincoln.

-Angus Turner, Esq.
+daughter of Angus Turner, Esq.
 J.P for the counties of Lanark and Perth,

 The Daily News, Saturday, September 12, 1857: